 Jira is a widely used project management tool that can be customized to manage test environment requests, allocations, and schedules.

 With the Golive Jira App, Test Environment Managers can easily track environment availability, monitor resource utilization, and communicate with team members throughout the software development lifecycle.
+All of that right in Jira, without the need of adding an extra tool.

 Confluence is a collaboration platform that enables teams to create, share, and collaborate on documentation.
 Test Environment Managers can use Confluence to document test environment configurations, maintain change logs, and establish environment governance policies.